FOUNDING PURPOSE STATEMENT

 In June 2017, the Center has launched an advisory services program supporting the full life cycle of Compassionate Use/Expanded Access Program [EAP] initiatives -- click here.

 FELLOWS of the Foundation

-To address our purpose and mission, the Foundation engages the competencies, experience, and insights of a global network of elected “Fellows" and "associate fellows" of the Foundation.
+To address our purpose and mission, the Foundation engages the competencies, experience, and insights of a global network of elected “Fellows" of the Foundation.

-To engage its purpose/mission [insert below], the Foundation draws on the competencies, experience, andinsights of a global network of “Fellows of the Foundation” and “Associates of the Foundation” who contribute to strategy, research, governance and programs.
+To engage its purpose/mission, the Foundation draws on the competencies, experience, and insights of a global network of “Fellows" of the Foundation who contribute to strategy, research, governance and programs.

-Fellows and Associates will include field practitioners, scientists, researchers, ethicists, domain and cultural context experts, scholars in the social and bio sciences and the humanities, knowledge management/big data/ICT experts, and others.
-Fellows and Associates may be independent or be functioning in government, academic, agency, NGO, or commercial contexts.
+Fellows will include academic, agency and government leaders, field practitioners, scientists, researchers, ethicists, domain and cultural context experts, scholars in the social and bio sciences and the humanities, knowledge management experts, and many others.
+Fellows may be independent or be functioning in government, academic, agency, NGO, or commercial contexts.

 All Fellows and Associates participate under the leadership and direction of the President, contribute to governance by providing guidance on strategic direction as facilitated by the board, and are selectively convened as team members around specific research, projects and consultative work.

 Fellows and Associates are recognized on the Foundation website and convene from time-to-time and at least annually via electronic or physical meetings for knowledge sharing, to review strategy, and to affirm member guidance to the Board.